If I’ve learned one thing about hemochromatosis, it’s that each individual expresses symptoms of iron overload differently.

 Interestingly enough, I took a look through my prior lab tests from years past.
 No doctors or health care practitioners that I saw in the previous decade had ever checked an iron panel, much less my ferritin level, transferrin saturation, or TIBC.
 I had no reason to fear iron, or so I thought…

 I searched further back and came across lab tests done by a Naturopathic Doctor on me when I was in my mid 20s.
 To his credit, he ordered a full iron panel for me.
-My serum iron, ferritin, and TIBC were all within the normal lab ranges.
+My serum iron, ferritin level, and TIBC were all within the normal lab ranges.

 My TS% was normal, but only a percentage point or two away from being considered elevated.
 Alas, no further diagnostic workup was ordered.
 The warning signs were present, however, and I was only in my 20s (when iron panel levels should be perfect… not bordering on elevated).
 Additionally, my Red Blood Cell count (RBC) was elevated, which indicated hemoconcentration, or “thick blood”.

-Hindsight is always 20-20, yet my lab tests are a good example of how potentially confusing iron overload lab tests can be, and how the circumstance of the person, their environment, their symptoms, and their age all factor in.
+Hindsight is always 20-20, yet my ferritin level, transferrin saturation, and lab tests are a good example of how potentially confusing iron overload lab tests can be, and how the circumstance of the person, their environment, their symptoms, and their age all factor into the equation.